katie-allen/classslides/math335/maps_day1.md

 The continental 48 states or the country of Brazil?

 - [Answer](http://www.comparea.org/USA48+BRA)
-- While a few basketbal players may think the earth is flat, is education feeding us stuff that isn't true?
+- Is education teaching us stuff that isn't true?
 - [Boston has concerns about our map education](https://www.theguardian.com/education/2017/mar/19/boston-public-schools-world-map-mercator-peters-projection)